dzzh/RIBs-wiki/iOS-Tutorial-3.md

 Notice this stream is provided as fileprivate, in contrast to the LoggedIn version, where it was internal.
 This is because we do not intend to expose this down to OffGame’s children, which at the moment, it doesn’t have any anyways.

 Because the read-only score stream is only needed by the OffGame scope, and not the LoggedIn scope RIB, we place this dependency in the LoggedInComponent+OffGame extension.
 The starting point already has a stub implementation.
 Feel free to create it from scratch using the Component Extension Xcode template.
-Please spend some time read through the TODO documentation in the file.
+Please spend some time reading through the TODO documentation in the file.
 It should provide insights into what these are for.
 ```swift
 extension LoggedInComponent: OffGameDependency {
     var scoreStream: ScoreStream {